stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

 Last autumn, I got invited to the Centre for Quantum Technologies at the National University of Singapore to lead the creation of [Quantum Game with Photons 2](https://github.com/Quantum-Game/).
 It is a bigger project, with a few people on board (with various skillsets), so things that would work for solo coding won’t fly there.
 And I learned a lot, by trial and error.

 I got quite a few insights from things most software engineers take for granted: **types** and **tests**.
-If you are a fellow (ex-)scientist, have ADHD (I do) or for any other reason find yourself too impatient, or smart, to set types and write tests.
-Think of them as gifts for your future self!
+If you are a fellow (ex-)scientist, have ADHD (I do) or for any other reason find yourself too impatient, or smart, to set types and write tests: this post is for you!

 In this post I will discuss: